RBAC F.C.: Beginning

-RBAC F.C. were born off the back of Bangkok Metropolitan Administration F.C., who went bankrupt in the Asian Financial Crisis of 1998.
+RBAC F.C. was born off the back of Bangkok Metropolitan Administration F.C., which went bankrupt in the 1997 Asian financial crisis.
 Bangkok Metropolitan Administration F.C. themselves took over from SET F.C.
 (Stock Exchange of Thailand) in similar circumstances in the early years of the Thailand Premier League.

-SET F.C. reached the championship final playoff match in 1997, where they came up against Bangkok Bank F.C. in which they lost 2–0.
-Bangkok Bank F.C. therefore claimed in the inaugural Thailand Premier League title and SET F.C. claimed the runners up spot.
+SET F.C. reached the championship final playoff match in 1997, where they came up against Bangkok Bank in which they lost 2–0.
+Bangkok Bank therefore claimed in the inaugural Thailand Premier League title and SET F.C. claimed the runner-up spot.

 First name change

 Following a new set-up for the Thailand Premier League 1997 season, SET F.C., played under the name Bangkok Metropolitan Administration F.C. and came in a creditable 7th position.
-The following year, Bangkok Metropolitan Administration F.C. fell down the league table and finished in 11th position, which forced the club to enter the promotion / relegation end of season playoff match.
+The following year, Bangkok Metropolitan Administration F.C. fell down the league table and finished in 11th position, which forced the club to enter the promotion/relegation end-of-season playoff match.
 Here they met Assumption Sriracha.
 This year also saw Bangkok Metropolitan Administration F.C. first piece of silverware as they won the 14th Yamaha Thailand Cup, beating Nakhon Si Thammarat in the final.

 Second name change & Relegation to Division 1

 In the Thailand Premier League 1999 season they moved up the table and finished in 9th position, an improvement on the previous year.
 The Thailand Premier League 2000 season was BMA's last, as they finished in 4th position but fell on hard times and were replaced by Rattana Bundit the following year in the Thailand Premier League.
 It is believed that the club uses the same badge but plays under a different name from BMA and has closer links to the university in the area.

 In their first appearance in the Premier League under their newly formed club, Rattana succumbed to relegation to the Thailand Division 1 League, after they could only total 18 points and only 10 goals in 22 matches in a very poor season.

 In 2010 Thai Division 1 League, Rattana endured a disappointing season and finished 14th which resulted in them being relegated.
 However, due to an expansion of the league, they were given a reprieve when they defeated Rayong F.C.
-4–2 in a two-legged playoff to retain they're Thailand Division 1 League status for 2011.
+4–2 in a two-legged playoff to retain their Thailand Division 1 League status for 2011.